ecloudvalley/Getting-start-AWS-SAM/README.md

 - Save the file **index.html**.

 - In the Cloud9 terminal, type the following command.
-Please replace "<YOUR_BUCKET_NAME>" with your bucket name which created in the previous step.
+Please replace `<YOUR_BUCKET_NAME>` with your bucket name which created in the previous step.

 ```
 $ aws s3 cp ~/environment/aws-serverless-application-model/index.html s3://<YOUR_BUCKET_NAME>